 How much faster is H100 vs A100?

-NVIDIA H100's Hopper Architecture
+NVIDIA H100's Hopper architecture

-NVIDIA's H100 leverages the innovative Hopper architecture, explicitly designed for AI and HPC workloads.
+NVIDIA's H100 uses the innovative Hopper architecture, explicitly designed for AI and HPC workloads.
 This architecture is characterized by its focus on efficiency and high performance in AI applications.
 Key features of the Hopper architecture include:

-Transformer Engine:
+Transformer engine:

-HBM3 Memory:
+HBM3 memory:

 You can rent or reserve the NVIDIA H100 on CUDO Compute now.
 Our extensive roster of scarce cutting-edge GPUs is powering AI and HPC for diverse projects.
 Contact us to learn more.

-DPX Instructions:
+DPX instructions:

 This second-generation technology secures and efficiently partitions the GPU, catering to diverse workload requirements.

 The H100 incorporates fourth-generation NVIDIA NVLink and NVSwitch, ensuring superior connectivity and bandwidth in multi-GPU setups.
-Asynchronous Execution and Thread Block Clusters: These features optimize data processing efficiency, which is crucial for complex computational tasks.

 The H100, with its Hopper architecture, marks a significant advancement in GPU technology.
 It reflects the continuous evolution of hardware designed to meet the growing demands of AI and HPC applications.